Deploying a Node.js Web Application on Amazon EC2 with Apache

 Now you are running your application.
 Please note the above start command.
 The last parameter is the name of your start script.
 For example, if you start your application like “node app.js” then it will be ”pm2 start app.js”.

 You can see the running process and mange it anytime you want.
 The below command will list the running processes.

 Step B-3: Test the application is accessible

 Now we believe the application is running and we must make sure it is happening.
-We are running the application inside the EC2 and it is only accessible locally until we configure the web server.
-We can use telnet command to check if the application is accessible.
+We are running the application inside the EC2 server and it is only accessible locally until we configure the web server.
+We can use telnet command to check if the application is accessible inside the server.
 (Considering the port configuration for you project is 3000).

 telnet 127.0.0.1 3000

 If you get the success response, we are pretty close to the final step.

 Step C: Configure Apache to work with the Node.js application